aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

 Following the steps mention above will show a dialog where you can allow or restrict worksheets features or apply a password to the worksheet.

-### **Advanced Protection Settings Using Aspose.Cells**
+### **Advanced Protection Settings Using Aspose.Cells for Python via .NET**

-Aspose.Cells supports all of the advanced protection settings.
+Aspose.Cells for Python via .NET supports all of the advanced protection settings.

-Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
+Aspose.Cells for Python via .NET provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheetcollection) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class.

 The [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class provides the [**protection**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/protection) property that is used to apply these advanced protection settings.
 The [**Protection**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/protection) property is in fact an object of the [**Protection**](https://reference.aspose.com/cells/python-net/aspose.cells/protection) class that encapsulates several Boolean properties for disabling or enabling restrictions.

 Below is a small example application.
 It opens an Excel file and uses most of the advanced protection settings supported by Excel XP and later versions.

-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Examples-CSharp-Worksheets-Security-AdvancedProtectionSettings-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-AdvancedProtectionSettings-1.py" >}}

 {{% alert color="primary" %}}